 Kansas State University's Information Technology Services (ITS) is committed to providing excellent IT services to the K-State community in support of the teaching, learning, research and service missions of our university.
-On July 1, 2009, the university's existing central IT organizations were consolidated within ITS as an important step in building the next generation of campus-wide IT services at K-State.
-ITS offers a wide range of information, technology, and communications services through five service units.
+ITS offers a wide range of information, technology, and communications services through seven service units.

-The Office of the CIO and Vice Provost for ITS coordinates and manages ITS policy, planning, and portfolio management activities and the university information security program.
+The Office of the CIO coordinates and manages ITS policy, planning, and portfolio management activities and the university information security program.
 The Office also provides centralized ITS business services.
+Learn more.

-Enterprise Server Technologies provide hardware and software support for the IBM S/390 Enterprise Server and the central campus Unix/Linux systems.
+Enterprise Server Technologies provide hardware and software support for the central campus Unix/Linux/Windows systems.
 Our mission is to provide a reliable, secure, high-performance information technology infrastructure for computing in a collaborative, service-oriented, cost-effective manner in support of the university's teaching, research and service mission.

 The Office of Information Security and Compliance works to help all K-Staters understand the importance of using good security practices and common sense when they use their computers on the Internet.
 The ISC team is responsible for risk management, compliance, information security operations and the overall coordination for all information security at Kansas State University.

-Information Systems Office (ISO) administers, develops and maintains mission critical databases and associated application systems in support of institutional administrative functions, such as Accounting, Payroll, Budget, Human Resources, Facilities Management, Parking Services, Affirmative Action, Student Financial Assistance, and Student Records and Services.
+The Information Systems Office (ISO) administers, develops, and maintains mission-critical systems in support of institutional administrative functions, such as Accounting, Payroll, Employee Benefits, Employee Records, Budget, Facilities Management, Parking Services, Admissions, Student Financial Assistance, Class schedules, Student Billing, and Student Records and Services.
 ISO also administers Electronic Document Imaging and Business intelligence reporting.
-Administrators, faculty, and staff throughout the university use these databases and application systems to operate and administer academic programs and institutional operations.
+Administrators, faculty, and staff throughout the university use these systems to operate and administer academic programs and institutional operations.
 Students use them to access essential services and information.

 Network and Telecommunications Services (NTS), previously known as Computing and Telecommunications Services (CTS), provides server, storage, networking, and communications infrastructure, as well as the associated support services, to the students, faculty, and staff of Kansas State University.
 These services include the storage and management of the University's core business data, the maintenance and support of all data and telecommunications equipment, and the copper and fiber optic distribution networks.
 NTS also provides radio and cellular services.

 The Office of Mediated Education (OME) is dedicated to providing innovative and reliable solutions to meet the computing needs of Kansas State University in the areas of teaching and learning as well as research, technology transfer, and outreach.
 OME supports tools such as the online learning environments, academic video streaming and live event broadcasting, public web services and hosting, as well as custom developed applications and services for academic and functional units, and a web services transaction hub and business process management infrastructure for secure and efficient data exchange.